kjkondratuk/how-to-go/README.md

 ## Challenge

-Create a command line application
+Create a command line application that...